zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 ![SP](./Store%20Pickup%20Image/image039.png)<br/>
     - To integrate Google API in your site, fill your Google Map API key into this field.
 You can get this key by following the guide link or going to Store Pickup → Guide on the menu in backend. <br/>
     - Choose Yes to enable Facebook comment for your stores.
 To integrate Facebook social plugin in your site, you must enter Facebook API key into this field.
-To register this key, please follow the guide link.
+To register this key, please follow the guide link.<br/>
 - **Store Search**:

 ![SP](./Store%20Pickup%20Image/image040.png)